Glass formation: Kinetic theories of glass formation

 The structural theories of glass formation only consider the relative ease of glass formation.
-Materials which form glasses under a moderate cooling rate are called good glass formers, those that require a rapid cooling rate are called poor glass formers and those that require extreme cooling rates are referred to a non-glass formers.
-As it is now recognized that nearly any material is capable of forming a glass given the correct experimental conditions the focus of kinetic theories of glass formation is to identify how fast a system must be cooled to form a glass and avoid detectable crystallization, rather than whether or not a system will form a glass.
+Materials that form glasses under a moderate cooling rate are called good glass formers, those that require a rapid cooling rate are called poor glass formers, and those that require extreme cooling rates are referred to as non-glass formers.
+As it is now recognized that nearly any material is capable of forming a glass given the correct experimental conditions, the focus of kinetic theories of glass formation is to identify how fast a system must be cooled to form a glass and avoid detectable crystallization, rather than whether or not a system will form a glass.